kimmo1019/Roundtrip/README.md

 ![model](https://github.com/kimmo1019/Roundtrip/blob/master/model.jpg)

 Roundtrip is a deep generative neural density estimator which exploits the advantage of GANs for generating samples and estimates density by either importance sampling or Laplace approximation.
-This repository provides source code and instructions for reproducing results in our [paper](https://arxiv.org/abs/2004.09017), including simulation data and real data.
+This repository provides source code and instructions for using Roundtrip on both simulation data and real data.

 ## Table of Contents